 Take a Crittall-style frame with frosty Stippolye glass, add a few elegant Art Deco-esque shapes and the Victoria shower door by Drench is born – just one of the many new designs at CP Hart's expansive Waterloo showroom.
 This door comes in a range of sizes and even has a towel bar that adds modern-day convenience to its old-school aesthetic.

-We couldn’t tell you what we love most about the bathroom collection from India Mahdavi for Bisazza.
+We couldn’t tell you what we love most about the recent bathroom collection from India Mahdavi for Bisazza.
 Its mosaic tiles, the onomatopoeia-style design names, or the ice-cream hues of pistachio, strawberry and blueberry it comes in.

 Taps and mixers get all the basin-based glory, but what about the water pipes?
 Tearing up the bathroom rulebook, Jee-O’s Flow Series brings the piping out from behind the wall, creating a sleek design in brushed stainless steel that doubles as a towel bar.
 Genius!

 30. SHARED APPEAL